 The OEB has established performance standards for leave to construct applications.
 Performance standards outline the typical procedural steps associated with processing a particular type of application and the typical number of calendar days for each step.
-The OEB has established one performance standard for more complex applications and one
+The OEB has established one performance standard for more complex applications and one performance standard for more straightforward applications.

-46 Note that any order of the OEB approving the project will likely have an expiry date by which time project construction must have commenced performance standard for more straightforward applications.
 Along with the performance standards, the OEB developed criteria for assessing which performance standard will apply to leave to construct applications.49